ghm17/LOGODetect/README.md

     Rscript Code/random_generation.R chr
     Rscript Code/aggregation.R chr

 The third line should be run for all chromosomes 1-22 (can be in parallel), and so the fourth line.
 This step will generate random vectors which are needed in calculating the scan statistic null distribution.
-In particular, running the second and third line cost much memory and time, but it only needs to run for one time!
+In particular, running the third and fourth line cost much memory and time, but it only needs to run for one time!

 ### Step 1-Data preprocessing